 While we may not like to admit it, some of our favorite survival TV shows (and some of the most well-known ones) probably didn’t make it to this list of seven of the best.
 Why?
 Because the TV shows listed below could actually teach us something about survival.

-About: If you’re a fan of survival TV shows, then you’ll love History Channel’s “Alone.”
+About: If you’re a fan of survival TV shows, then you’ll love History Channel’s (now Netflix’s) “Alone.”
 The premise is simple: 10 participants get stranded in remote locations, each different from the other.
 All alone with only 10 items each, the goal is to see who can survive the longest.
 The last man standing receives $500,000.
 Oh, and no camera crews follow them, so they also must film all that they do with no other humans around.

 Where Can You Watch It: Alone was originally produced by the history channel and many of those episodes have been syndicated to other platforms.
 The latest episodes however have been produced by Netflix.
 You can watch “Alone” on the History Channel, Amazon Prime Video, Microsoft Store, Vudu, iTunes, YouTube, and Google Play.
 While not all seasons are yet available, you can watch some seasons on Discovery+, Hulu, Netflix, Hoopla, and Philo.